code-saturne/code_saturne/docs/doxygen/developer_guide/coding_style.md

   constructs (one could argue that using one line per paragraph and relying on line wrapping would actually make revision merging simpler).

-For new developments, prefer C to Fortran, as the code should progressively move to purely C (and maybe C++) code.
-As many variables and arrays are still accessible only through Fortran modules, this is not always possible, but defining Fortran/C bindings such as in the `field.f90` module helps make data accessible to both languages, easing the progressive migration from Fortran to C. Fortran bindings should only be defined when access to C functions or variables from Fortran is required, and may be removed for parts of the code purely handled in C.
+For new developments, prefer C++ to C, as the code base will be progressively migrated to C++ (though C++ features will only be introduced by small increments)..

 Punctuation
 -----------